openxla/shardy/README.md

 includes an axis-based sharding representation, a set of compiler APIs, functionality for sharding propagation, and plans for an SPMD partitioner.

-For more information see the rfcs directory.
+For more information see the docs directory.

 ## Status